 - C. If the project's initial assessment shows that it satisfies all the following criteria, then the project shall be presumed to not have a transportation impact due to substantially increasing hazards due to geometric design features or incompatible uses: - 1.
-The project is not adding or removing new access points to the street system, realigning city streets, or introducing new vehicle trips to an existing deficient access point - 2.
+The project is not adding new access points, moving existing access points, or reconfiguring existing access points to the street system, realigning city streets, or introducing new vehicle trips to an existing deficient access point - 2.
 The project is not introducing new conflicts between vehicles, bicycles, and pedestrians - 3.
 The project is expected to add less than 25 AM or PM peak hour trips to any Caltrans off ramp. - 4.
 A project design feature does not substantially increase hazards due to geometric design features or incompatible uses, as determined by the Community Development Department or Public Works Department